dart-lang/site-www/src/null-safety/migration-guide.md

 $ dart pub get
 ```

-Next, start the migration tool by running the `dart migrate` command
+Now, start the migration tool by running the `dart migrate` command
 in the directory that contains the package's `pubspec.yaml` file:

 ```terminal